iabraham/bioe205/lectures/lec06/index.md

 ### Why do we care?
-Apart from providing a preview of what will be a major & crucial topic in any course on linear algebra[^2]; they main take away here is that representing a problem or situation in a different basis can often make things simpler or provide more insight into a problem.
+Apart from providing a preview of what will be a major & crucial topic in any course on linear algebra[^2]; the main takeaway here is that representing a problem or situation in a different basis can often make things simpler or provide more insight into a problem.
 For example polar & spherical coordinates often simplify problems in physics as you may recall.